inveniosoftware/docs-invenio-rdm/docs/releases/v14/upgrade-v14.0.md

 The new feature of allowing locking/unlocking a request's conversation is controlled via a feature flag config variable `REQUESTS_LOCKING_ENABLED`.

+### Community reviews for each record version

+The new feature of requiring community reviews for each version of a record (rather than just the first) must be [manually configured](../../operate/customize/requests.md#require-reviews-for-each-record-version).
+The default behaviour remains unchanged.

 ### Deprecated GitHub integration

 The [`invenio-github`](https://github.com/inveniosoftware/invenio-github) module has been deprecated.